 Vice Chairman Koenig asked for clarification of remarks made as Representative Barry approached the microphone.
-Representative Barry stated Senator Daniels passed a Bill, which turned into a committee.
+Representative Barry stated Merrimack's State Senator Gary Daniels passed a Bill, which turned into a committee.
 He is chairing the committee, which looks at getting rid of the tolls at exits 11 and 10.
 Supposedly that is the focus of it.
 As is known from past experience, that will not be the final focus.